zhtdbb1/League-of-Legends-Aggressiveness-Analysis-2017-2018/README.md

 - Test Statistics: TVD(Total Variation Distance)
 - p-value: 0.0
 - Simulations: 1000
-- conclusion: Reject ASAP!
+- Conclusion: Reject ASAP!
 Missingness of `dpm` does depend on `league`.(For your information, a lot of Chinese leagues like Dcup, LPL has missingness in `dpm`)

 > `dpm` conditioned on `result`